 Advice on Choosing a Password

-Most, if not all, of computer accounts for undergraduates will initially have the password assigned by the registry; that is, the password printed on each student's fees receipt.
+Most, if not all, of computer accounts for undergraduates will initially have the password assigned by ITS.
 We strongly recommend that all students change their password as soon as possible.
-Because registry-assigned passwords must be supplied to many departments on campus, there is a small risk that someone might get unauthorised access to these passwords.
-Also, the fact that these passwords are printed on your fees receipt creates a slight risk.
+Because assigned passwords must be supplied to many departments on campus, there is a small risk that someone might get unauthorised access to these passwords.

 The following advice on choosing a password is based on an article written by Tim Bell.

 Note that some password control software performs checks that reject some of the passwords identified below as insecure.

 Also note that on some systems it is in unwise to use keys on the numeric keypad in passwords as in some modes these keys do not produce digits.

 Choosing a Computer Password